qfpl/blog/content/drafts/nix/building-things-with-nix.md

   };
 }
 ```

-and if you look through the Nixpkgs package set you'll see that there are a lot of packages that aren't much more complicated than this.
+If you look through the Nixpkgs package set you'll see that there are a lot of packages that aren't much more complicated than this.

-If you have a look at the [Nixpkgs manual](https://nixos.org/nixpkgs/manual), you'll see that there all kinds of settings that allow you tweak the various phases.
+The details of the phases and their related settings are in the [Nixpkgs manual](https://nixos.org/nixpkgs/manual).
-So instead of adding your own `configurePhase` to slightly amend what the generic build functionality was doing for you, you can do:
+These settings allow you to avoid adding your own `configurePhase` just to slightly amend what the generic build functionality was doing for you:
 ```
 { stdenv, fetchurl }: